ComicScrip/reactive-records/DONT_README_YET.md

 )
 ```

-The simpliest way to associate the album with a new band is by assigning a POJO representation of the latter
+The simplest way to associate the album with a new band is by assigning a POJO representation of the latter
 ```ts
 album.band = {name: 'The Warlocks'}
 ```